MediaComem/comem-archioweb/subjects/automated-testing/README.md

 **Advantages**

-* System tests are the only type of test that check that **your entire system works as expected**.
+- System tests are the only type of test that check that **your entire system works as expected**.
+- System tests are the tests that **correspond the most to what your users are actually doing**.

 **Disadvantages**

-* System tests tend to be **complex** in that they require the whole system to be properly set up for each test.
+- System tests tend to be **complex** in that they require the whole system to be properly set up for each test.
 Also, when an error occurs, it might not be clear where exactly in the system it originated from.
-* Since system tests are often performed through the GUI, they also tend to be **brittle**: they may break easily due to minor UI changes.
+- Since system tests are often performed through the GUI, they also tend to be **brittle**: they may break easily due to minor UI changes.

 ## Ok, but...